teodorlu/neil-quickadd/README.md

 # neil-quickadd

-Q: Is neil-quickadd affiliated with Neil?
+Q: Is neil-quickadd affiliated with Neil?<br>
 A: Not really.
 It uses Neil, but is not endorsed by Neil.

-Q: Should this be a neil subcommand?
+Q: Should this be a neil subcommand?<br>
 A: Perhaps?
 Not sure.
 I say let it marinate for a while on its own first.

 ## Installing